nopponcha/argocd-devops/README.md

         syncOptions:
           - CreateNamespace=true  # Automatically create namespaces if they don't exist
           - DisableHelmChartCache=true  # Disable Helm chart caching to always fetch the latest chart version
+---
 Explanation of Key Sections
-Git Generator Configuration:
+1. Git Generator Configuration
 repoURL: Specifies the Git repository where Argo CD will pull the configuration from.
 revision: Set to HEAD, meaning the latest commit from the default branch will be used.
 directories: Defines a path pattern (helm-value/scbconnect/*/*) to search for directories in the repository that match the pattern.
 Each matching directory will generate a new application.
-Application Template:
+2. Application Template
 metadata.name: Dynamically generates the application name from the Git path. path[2] refers to the third element in the path, and path.basename refers to the base name of the directory.
-Source Configuration for Helm:
+3. Source Configuration for Helm
 repoURL: Specifies the Git repository containing the Helm charts.
 valueFiles: Uses a dynamic Git path to specify the location of the values.yaml file for the Helm chart.
-Destination Configuration:
+4. Destination Configuration
 namespace: Dynamically sets the Kubernetes namespace based on the base name of the directory in the Git path.
-Sync Policy:
+5. Sync Policy
 selfHeal: Ensures that Argo CD will automatically restore the desired state if any manual changes are made to the application replicas.
 prune: Removes resources from the cluster if they are deleted from the Git repository.
 syncOptions: Additional options for syncing, such as creating missing namespaces and disabling Helm chart caching.